 Here’s a quick video showing how to make your own chalk paint.

 I painted two coats of gray chalk paint in the entire project.
-Then I used a piece 220 grit sand paper and lightly distressed the corners and edges.
+Then I used a piece of 220 grit sandpaper and lightly distressed the corners and edges.
 You don’t want to over distress your furniture.
 Remember, less is more!

 I love this lattice stencil design.
 It’s soooo easy to use.
 Just tape the Stencil where you want your design and use a stencil sponge to apply white chalk type paint.
 As you can see I applied mine very sporadically and didn’t fill in completely.
 This will give it an aged look and you don’t have to worry about getting it perfect.